Fr1z/Termux-DeepSpeech_Italian/README.md

-# Open source offline speech recognition for Android using Mozilla's DeepSpeech in Termux
+# Open source offline speech recognition for Android using Mozilla's DeepSpeech in Termux and DeepSpeech-Italian-Model

 ## Requirements
 - ~3GB of disk space during installation; afterwards only ~2GB